Dodsworth (film): Plot

+On a call, Sam agrees to sail home with Fran on the SS Rex and leaves Edith and her cautions that Fran can't make him happy.
+On the ship, after only a short time in Fran's critical and demanding company, Sam says, "Love has to stop somewhere short of suicide."
+He quickly exits the ship to rejoin a smiling Edith at her villa.

+Cast

 Production

 Walter Huston appeared in the 1934 Broadway production, which co-starred Fay Bainter as Fran.

 Billed in the cast as "John Howard Payne", John Payne made his first film appearance, portraying Dodsworth's son-in-law Harry and launching a screen career that lasted more than four decades.

 The film was in production during Mary Astor's bitter divorce proceedings over her affair with dramatist George S. Kaufman.
 She kept a diary, and her husband threatened to have intimate details of the affair read into evidence at the divorce proceedings and in their child-custody battle.
 However, the diary entries were destroyed and could not be used.
 To avoid the press, Astor lived in her dressing room bungalow during part of the production, working on the film during the day and appearing in court in evening sessions.
 Ruth Chatterton accompanied her to court.

 The film's sets were designed by art director Richard Day.